 At our most recent Annual meeting, we set out our 2022 campaign priorities going into the local elections.
-In the coming weeks we will be writing to all candidates standing to be Mayor of Lewisham and ward councillors, highlighting what we think needs to be done in light of the climate emergency the council has declared and the catastrophic situation we as a society face.
+2024 is now about making sure we get Mayor and Cabinet to deliver on what was promised.
+In the coming weeks we will be writing to the Mayor of Lewisham and all ward councillors, highlighting what we think needs to be done in light of the climate emergency the council has declared and the catastrophic situation we as a society face.

-Our main focus this year is in conjunction with the London Cycling Campaign’s Climate Safe Streets Campaign, on the back of the reports released over the last year.
+Our main focus this year is in conjunction with the London Cycling Campaign’s Climate Safe Streets Campaign, on the back of the reports released over the two years.
 You can find here.

 The map is pretty comprehensive, we believe, although isn’t an exhaustive list.
 There are undoubtedly a few things we don’t cover in the map that we would love to add.
 However, we have to be realistic when setting out what we can deal with as a volunteer run group.
 Everybody who gives up their time to work with us have full and busy personal, family and work lives as well.
 So, although we regret leaving a few things off the list, we believe this map sets out a good framework for campaigning and helps those new to the group to understand our priorities.
 We review these on an ongoing basis.